 For this, you will require a radiator key or a flat-blade screwdriver.
 If you don’t have these, you’ll easily be able to pick them up from your local hardware store.

-At the top of one end of the radiator, there will be a valve.
+At the top of the radiator, there will be a bleed valve.
 Attach the radiator key to the square part in the centre, or put the end of the screwdriver into the groove.
 Hold the key/screwdriver with a cloth, and have another cloth ready to catch any drops of water.
 Slowly turn the radiator key anti-clockwise – if gas is coming out, you’ll hear a hissing sound.

 Step 4: Check the pressure of the boiler